Trigonometry Formulas

 How to Remember Trigonometry Formulas Easily?

-The trick to learn basic trigonometry formulas is using the mnemonic "SOHCAHTOA", which can be used to memorize trigonometric ratios as,
+The trick to learning basic trigonometry formulas is using the mnemonic "SOHCAHTOA", which can be used to memorize trigonometric ratios as,

 SOH: Sine = Opposite / Hypotenuse